MariSelvi03/EI-STUDY/README.md

 - **Real-Time Messaging**: Instantly send and receive messages within chat rooms.
 - **Chat Rooms**: Users can join and interact in specific chat rooms identified by unique IDs.
 - **Private Messaging**: Send private messages to other users within the same chat room.
-- **Message History**: Retrieve and display previous messages from a chat room.
 - **User-Friendly GUI**: Provides a graphical interface using Swing for an intuitive user experience.

 ## Components